eyusufatik/Codes-For-Unity/README.md

 # Codes For Unity
-Some classes I wrote for future usage for my games.
+Some classes for easier implementation of common game features.

 ## CooldownTimer
 A class for making cooldowns.